NaehaSharif/LCEVal/README.md

 -Python 2.7 (for the tokenizer and some of the features)

--Python 3.5 (for NNEval model and metric)
+-Python 3.5 (for LCEval model and metric)

 -TensorFlow 1.5.0 (GPU)